-Subject Recruitment and Data Collection Procedure for Sample 1 and Sample 2 clients with the presence of day program staff members.
+Subject Recruitment and Data Collection Procedure for Sample 1 and Sample 2

+To recruit day program clients to participate in our study, we visited the day program meetings and explained the study to the clients with the presence of day program staff members.
 Letters of invitation were then circulated.
 For clients who were interested in the study, members of the research team subsequently went over the consent form with these clients individually.
 For clients who were not able to complete the consent form, we approached the family member for assent when the clients were picked up at the end of the day program session.
 Upon completion of the consent form, the clients were given a copy of the questionnaire to complete with one-on-one assistance provided by the research team.
 When any participants felt uncomfortable in answering questions in public, a separate room was offered to conduct the interview.
-The questionnaire consists of client's basic demographic information and a 13-item OOL scale developed by Logsdon (Logsdon et al., 1999; Logsdon et al., 2002).
-Participants rated each item as "poor" (score=1), "fair" (score=2), "good" (score=3) or "excellent" (score=4).
+The questionnaire consists of client's basic demographic information and a 13-item QOL scale developed by Logsdon (Logsdon et al., 1999; Logsdon et al., 2002).
+Participants rated each item as "poor" (score=1), "fair"

+(score=2), "good" (score=3) or "excellent" (score=4).
 In this study, we decided to adopt only one scale to measure QOL.
 According to Logsdon, this scale could be used on individuals with or without dementia.
-Thus, the same scale was used for all participants Furthermore, the main for consistency. reason for this choice was the simplicity of this scale, such that we did not impose too much burden on our subjects.
-Unlike many other scales (e.g., the dementia QOL scale (DQoL) is a 29-item scale (Ready et al., 2004)), Logsdon's QOL scale consists of only 13 items and has demonstrated good validity, internal and test-retest reliability (Logsdon et al., 1999).
+Thus, the same scale was used for all participants for consistency.
+Furthermore, the main reason for this choice was the simplicity of this scale, such that we did not impose too much burden on our subjects.
+Unlike many other scales (e.g., the dementia QOL scale (DQoL) is a 29-item scale (Ready et al., 2004)), Logsdon's QOL scale consists of only 13 items and has demonstrated good validity, internal and testretest reliability (Logsdon et al., 1999).
 Hoe et al. (2005) adopted the Logsdon scale and found that it was valid and reliable for use in individuals with dementia with Mini-Mental State Examination (MMSE) scores of 3-11.